garvit-exe/medium/README.md

 # Customized Medium.com Homepage Redesign

 ## Overview
 This project is a redesign of the Medium.com homepage, created as part of the Web Development Core Team Member Selection Task Round for BitByBit Club, VIT Bhopal University.
+The custom medium homepage has been deployed at https://garvit-exe.github.io/medium/.

 ## Technologies Used
 - HTML